Society for Truth and Light

 The Society For Truth And Light (STL, 明光社) is a pressure group with an official mission of "address[ing] social ethics, media behaviour, and sex culture in Hong Kong" from a Christian Right point of view "to care the society and service people through research, monitoring, education and publishing."

-However, it has been widely criticised due to its conservative stances on social issues which also criticize by some Christians.
-In a heated debate between the group and its opponents, the group was mocked as being "moral terrorists" attempting to "Talibanize" the community.
+However, it has been criticised due to its conservative stances on social issues which also criticize by some Christians.
+In a debate between the group and its opponents, the group was mocked as being "moral terrorists" attempting to "Talibanize" the community.